 Diving Deeper into the Creative Zone

-Are you still searching for your creative zone and wanting to dive deeper into the topic of creativity boosters?
+Are you still searching for your creative zone and want to dive deeper into the topic of creativity boosters?
 Use the questions below for additional reflection and discussion.

 - What creativity boosters have you already tried, and how did they work?